Academify-App/app-backend/README.md

 2. Install dependencies using `npm install`.
 3. Configure your environment variables in a `.env` file.
 4. Start the application using `npm run start:dev`.

-### Summary:
-- **Base URL**: Added at the top of the README for easy reference.
-- **API Endpoints**: Detailed documentation for the registration and login endpoints with request/response examples.
-- **Running the Project**: Instructions on how to clone, install dependencies, and run the project.